-- Enables 100Gb on the PRT-HC0-C02 module.
-Refer to PRT-HC0-C02 Module. - Supports 16k map rules. - Supports all GigaVUE-HC2 modules, front and rear. - Has the same ports and status LEDs as shown in Figure 3: GigaVUE-HC2 Management Ports.
+- Supports all GigaVUE-HC2 modules, front and rear. - Has the same ports and status LEDs as shown in Figure 3GigaVUE-HC2 Management Ports.

 HC2 CCv2 is field-replaceable.
 To upgrade an existing control card to an HC2 CCv2, use the procedure in Standalone Node.